CPD Training Courses for Doctors

 Clinical Yoga for Rehabilitation, Recovery & Well-Being

-Skill level: BeginnerCPD hours: 200 hours
+Skill level: BeginnerCPD hours: 150 hours

-CURRENTLY NOT AVAILABLE Join us on this transformative yoga teacher training course where we unlock the power of yoga as a tool for rehabilitation, recovery and well-being.
+Join us on this transformative yoga teacher training course where we unlock the power of yoga as a tool for rehabilitation, recovery and well-being.

 Level 3 Sports Massage Training Course